Greg Dyke: Football administration

-"We are slightly disappointed with this season, as we increased the playing budget," he said.
-"The highlight was getting to Wembley but we froze a little in the final.
-But we have a good team, no matter who the manager is.
-We are spending enough money and we should be getting to the play-offs."

 Dyke announced plans in 2010 for the club to move to a new ground, selling off the Griffin Park ground for residential housing to raise money.
 Dyke said: "Our aim is to move into a new stadium in Lionel Road and to move there as a club free of debt."

 Dyke replaced David Bernstein as chairman of The Football Association in July 2013 after relinquishing his role as Brentford chairman and receiving approval from the FA council.
+In September, Dyke warned of an "alarming" lack of homegrown talent in English football, with fewer and fewer homegrown players in the top flight, and set England the target of at least reaching the semi-finals of UEFA Euro 2020 and then winning the 2022 FIFA World Cup.

-After Sepp Blatter's sudden departure at Fifa on 2 June 2015, when Blatter said he was resigning for honourable reasons and to allow Fifa to move on, Dyke said, "I don't believe a word of this.
+After Sepp Blatter's sudden departure from FIFA on 2 June 2015, when Blatter said he was resigning for honorable reasons and to allow FIFA to move on, Dyke said: "I don't believe a word of this.
 If he believes that, why not step down last week when we asked him to?
 He was cock-a-hoop when he won the election and terribly arrogant.
 Clearly there is a smoking gun.
-This is nothing to do with Mr Blatter being honourable; he hasn't been honourable for years".
+This is nothing to do with Mr Blatter being honorable; he hasn't been honorable for years".

-He left the FA in 2016, deciding not to stand for re-election, as he struggled to reform the organisation.
+Dyke left the FA in 2016, deciding not to stand for re-election, as he struggled to reform the organisation.
 He was succeeded as chairman by Greg Clarke.